Customization

 Merges already inserted background (via Insert background

-When exporting layers, the background is merged automatically.
+When exporting, the background is merged automatically.
 However, if needed, you can reorder this procedure to perform the merge earlier and then apply procedures on the current layer, now merged with the background.

 For Edit Layers, this procedure ensures that you have a single merged layer rather than having the background as a separate layer.
 If this is not what you desire, you may uncheck this procedure.